iifl-logo

 Increase in Turnover:

-With enhanced billet capacity the company will improve its TMT sales which hitherto were a constraint.
+With enhanced billet capacity the Company will improve its TMT sales which hitherto were a constraint.
 Steel Marketing team has been strengthened for a better market outreach and also improve the Dealers network.

-Introduction of Welded Wire Mesh:
+Production of Welded Wire Mesh:

-The company has created a facility for manufacture of Welded Wire Mesh and has introduced to the Market.
+As reported in the previous years, the Company has created a facility for manufacture of Welded Wire Mesh and has introduced to the Market.
 The product aims to expedite all construction processes.
 The Weld Mesh is strong, long lasting, and rust-resistant and the product consists of rebars (the size and sections can be customized according to the end users requirement) that are welded together to form a grid-like pattern.
 The Company offers cold rolled wire mesh from 4.7mm to 12mm, and hot rolled wire mesh from 5.5mm to 16mm.
 Our weld mesh has a maximum width of 3 meters and maximum length of 8 meters.

 As mentioned earlier, the aim is to make the construction process more efficient and effective.
 The Weld Mesh reduces the construction time as it eliminates activities like cutting, marking, and spacing of bars.
 A revolutionary solution for the industry is to evolve.